Ryzen 7 4700G Reportedly Pushes AMD APUs To Eight Cores

 *Specifications are unconfirmed.

-While the Ryzen 7 4700G from the Ashes of the Singularity benchmark certainly looks genuine, we should still treat it with caution.
-For example, users have fooled UserBenchmark before, and we can't vouch for the Ashes of the Singularity database.
-At any rate, the result doesn't reveal much about the APU, except that it has eight cores and 16 threads.
+The Ryzen 7 4700G from the Ashes of the Singularity benchmark certainly looks genuine.
+Nevertheless, fake submissions have gotten by UserBenchmark before.
+Since we can't verify the validity of the Ashes of the Singularity result, it's best to take it with a pinch of salt for now.

+At any rate, the submission doesn't reveal much about the APU, except that it has eight cores and 16 threads.
 The Ryzen 7 4700G would be the first APU in AMD's history to sport Ryzen 7 branding, which would be fitting when you look at the number of cores and threads on the chip.

 If the Ryzen 7 4700G and the previously leaked Renoir processor are the same chip, we're looking at a 3 GHz base clock and 3.95 GHz boost clock for the engineering sample.
 The clock speeds don't look too bad for an engineering sample, but we expect the final product to come with higher values.